EiffelSoftware/EiffelStudio/Src/contrib/examples/web/ewf/restbucksCRUD/readme.md

 RESTBUCKS_SERVER
 ----------------
-This class implement the main entry of our REST CRUD service, we are using a default connector (Nino Connector, using a WebServer written in Eiffel).
+This class implement the main entry of our REST CRUD service, we are using a default connector (Standalone Connector, using a WebServer written in Eiffel).
 We are inheriting from URI_TEMPLATE_ROUTED_SERVICE, this allows us to map our service contrat, as is shown in the previous table, the mapping is defined in the feature setup_router, this also show that the class ORDER_HANDLER will be encharge